This is a preview of the content in our French Food Decoder app. Get the app to:

 Blusher (Amanita rubescens), found in South Bohemia, Czech Republic

-Amanita rubescens is a fairly common edible amanita found in forests which is good to eat but needs to be well cooked.
+Amanita rubescens is a fairly common edible amanita found in forests, which is tasty, but needs to be well cooked.
 They turn pink when cut, hence the name.
-It’s rare to find one before the insects get it first.
+It’s rare to find one before the insects get to it first.

 Also known in French as amanite vineuse, amanite rougeâtre, golmotte, golmette or golmelle.